Husky110/PSHandHistoryManager/README.md

 ## Which licence do you use for the programm?
 While it's in development, I use a non-specific licence which allows you to use it for personal purposes and for contribution.
-When the first releases comes up, I will look for a licence, which allows any personal and any non-commercial use (plus playing Poker...).
+When the first releases comes up, I switch the licence for the MIT-Licence.
-I don't want companies to take the code and use it as a blackbox for their product.
-So if you work for a company and you want to improve your product - feel free to use the code as inspiration.
-But please don't just copy it. :)
+If you work for a company and you want to improve your product - feel free to use the code as inspiration.
+But please don't just copy it, even tho the licence allowes it. :)